Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Navier equations

 In the case of Neumann boundary conditions, the same approach described above combined with the identities

 where $\Hes:=\nabla\nabla^\top$ is the Hessian matrix operator, imply that $u_p$ and $u_s$ must satisfy the following coupled boundary conditions

-The goal of this paper is to develop robust BIE formulations for the solution of elastic scattering problems based on the Helmholtz decomposition approach in connection with the systems of boundary conditions~\eqref{eq:DH} and respectively~\eqref{eq:NH}.
+The goal of this paper is to develop robust BIE (Boundary Integral Equation) formulations for the solution of elastic scattering problems based on the Helmholtz decomposition approach in connection with the systems of boundary conditions~\eqref{eq:DH} and respectively~\eqref{eq:NH}.
 The BIE we develop use Helmholtz potentials, for which reason we review certain properties of those next section.

-\begin{remark} Throughout this article, except in the Appendix, we will assume that $\Gamma$ is of length $2\pi$.
+\begin{remark} Throughout this article we will assume that $\Gamma$ is of length $2\pi$.
 This simplifies some of the following expressions.
-The modifications needed to cover the case of arbitrary length curves essentially consist of replacing the wave-number(s) $k$ (as well as $k_p$, $k_s$ and its complexifications $\widetilde{k}_p$ and $\widetilde{k}_s$) by $ Lk/(2\pi)$, its characteristic length.
+The modifications needed to cover the case of arbitrary length curves essentially consist of replacing the wave-number(s) $k$ (as well as $k_p$, $k_s$ and its complexifications $\widetilde{k}_p$ and $\widetilde{k}_s$ that we will introduce later) by $ Lk/(2\pi)$, its characteristic length.
 We can see this either by adapting the analysis or by a simple scaling argument. \end{remark}